 Losing your permanent teeth can be a serious blow to your oral health, sense of self-confidence, and your overall quality of life.
 At Sage Family Dentistry, our team would like to help you regain your best smile.
-Dental implants in Northgate are by far the best option available today to replace your missing teeth because they look natural, are highly durable, and built to last for decades.
-As a graduate of the world-renowned Kois Center, Dr. Sage’s advanced training enables him to perform every stage of the implant process right here in-office for added convenience.
-Please contact us today if you’re interested in scheduling a consultation here in Northgate • Seattle, WA.
+Dental implants, offered here in our Northgate office, are by far the best option available today to replace your missing teeth.
+They look natural, are highly durable, and built to last for decades.
+As a graduate of the world-renowned Kois Center, Dr. Sage’s advanced training enables him to perform every stage of the dental implant process right here in-office for added convenience.
+Please contact us today if you’re interested in scheduling a consultation.

 Benefits of Dental Implants

 Your natural tooth has two important components – there’s the white crown that everyone’s familiar with and the root that’s well-hidden under the gum tissue.
 Traditional services like dentures and bridges only recreate the crown.
 While this method can give your back the aesthetic quality of a complete smile, your jawbone will begin to deteriorate without the constant stimulation that a healthy root provides.